Silicon carbide: Power electronic devices

-In 1993, the silicon carbide was considered a semiconductor in both research and early mass production providing advantages for fast, high-temperature and/or high-voltage devices.
+In 1993, silicon carbide was considered a semiconductor in both research and early mass production providing advantages for fast, high-temperature and/or high-voltage devices.
 The first devices available were Schottky diodes, followed by junction-gate FETs and MOSFETs for high-power switching.
 Bipolar transistors and thyristors were described.

 A major problem for SiC commercialization has been the elimination of defects: edge dislocations, screw dislocations (both hollow and closed core), triangular defects and basal plane dislocations.
 As a result, devices made of SiC crystals initially displayed poor reverse blocking performance, though researchers have been tentatively finding solutions to improve the breakdown performance.

 Apart from crystal quality, problems with the interface of SiC with silicon dioxide have hampered the development of SiC-based power MOSFETs and insulated-gate bipolar transistors.
 Although the mechanism is still unclear, nitriding has dramatically reduced the defects causing the interface problems.

 In 2008, the first commercial JFETs rated at 1,200 V were introduced to the market, followed in 2011 by the first commercial MOSFETs rated at 1200 V. JFETs are now available rated 650 V to 1,700 V with resistance as low as 25 mΩ.
 Beside SiC switches and SiC Schottky diodes (also Schottky barrier diode, SBD) in the popular TO-247 and TO-220 packages, companies started even earlier to implement the bare chips into their power electronic modules.

 SiC SBD diodes found wide market spread being used in PFC circuits and IGBT power modules.

 Conferences such as the International Conference on Integrated Power Electronics Systems (CIPS) report regularly about the technological progress of SiC power devices.

 Major challenges for fully unleashing the capabilities of SiC power devices are: